geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 ...

-"Exclusive or" mode, each pixel is painted only if either the source or the destination is not blank, but not when both are not blank
+"Exclusive or" mode, each pixel is painted only if either the source or the destination is not blank, but not when both are not blank.

 .. list-table::
    :widths: 50 50